FOR SPANISH TRANSLATION CLICK “ESPAÑOL” IN THE MAIN MENU.

-Enter the Portuguese saxophonist Charlie “El Gato” Rodrigues, who studied at the Boston Conservatory of Music and the Naval Music Academy.
-Sometime later, he returned to the island, married a Puerto Rican woman, and lived there permanently.
-Also, he performed with many of the island’s leading bands.
+Enter the Portuguese saxophonist Charlie “El Gato” Rodrigues, who studied at the Boston Conservatory of Music and who visited the island while he was in the Naval Music Academy.
+Sometime later, he returned to the island, married a Puerto Rican woman, and remained on the island and performed with many of the island’s leading bands.

 Also, the trombonist and french horn player, William D. Wales (also known as William T. “Dale” Wales and Dale Wales), who married the actress and performer Liz Sheridan, mostly known for her portrayal of Jerry Seinfeld’s mother on the TV series, Seinfeld.

-Members The San Juan Jazz Workshop who gained notoriety include the percussionists Monchito Muñoz, Ray Romero and Walfredo de los Reyes, the pianists Joe Vallejo, Nestor Torres (father of the flutist), Berto Torres, Raymond Concepcion (also known as Ray Coen) and Rene Barrios, El Cuarteto Los Hispanos, trombonist Pito Sepúlveda, arranger Ray Santos and the trumpeter Juancito Torres, the visual artists Lorenzo Homar and Rafael Tufiño and photographers and dancers.
+Members of The San Juan Jazz Workshop who gained notoriety include the percussionists Monchito Muñoz, Ray Romero and Walfredo de los Reyes, the pianists Joe Vallejo, Nestor Torres (father of the flutist), Berto Torres, Raymond Concepcion (also known as Ray Coen) and Rene Barrios, El Cuarteto Los Hispanos, trombonist Pito Sepúlveda, arranger Ray Santos and the trumpeter Juancito Torres.
+Also, visual artists Lorenzo Homar and Rafael Tufiño and a variety of photographers and dancers.

-The inclusion of graphic artists and photographers is worth noting—their artistry (posters) document the era, the artists, the groups—also, names and locations of venues that no longer exist.
+The inclusion of graphic artists and photographers is worth noting—mainly because their artistry (posters) was instrumental in documenting the era, the artists, the groups—also, the names and locations of performance spaces that no longer exist.

-Newspaper ads for performances at nightclubs such as The Cellar and The Quiet Village in Old San Juan document the lineups: The Charlie Rodrigues Quartet, Renee Barrios, The Workshop Octet, Liz Sheridan, Soni Venturum -Woodwind Quintet, the Dale Wales Quintet, Gwen Cleveland to name a few.
+Also, newspaper clippings (ads) which include the names of nightclubs such as The Cellar and The Quiet Village in Old San Juan, which no longer exist and document lineups such as The Charlie Rodrigues Quartet, Renee Barrios, The Workshop Octet, Liz Sheridan, Soni Venturum -Woodwind Quintet, the Dale Wales Quintet, Gwen Cleveland to name a few.

 Another important figure in the advancement of jazz in Puerto Rico is the pianist, Paul Neves who moved to San Juan from the mainland and founded the Caribbean Jazz Workshop, a place where musicians gathered, rehearsed, and held jam sessions.
-Velez is mostly credited for helping Puerto Rican artists disseminate modern jazz techniques.
+Velez is credited with teaching Puerto Rican artists how to disseminate modern jazz techniques.

 - Maldonado, William Sostre – Boricua Jazz: Desde Rafael Hernandez a Miguel Zenon – La Historia del Jazz Puertorriqueño (Independent, 2019)

-- Pinckney, Warren – Puerto Rico Jazz and the Incorporation of Folk Music: An Analysis of New Music Directio
+- Pinckney, Warren – Puerto Rico Jazz and the Incorporation of Folk Music: An Analysis of New Music Direction.

 - Ramirez, Humberto – The History of the San Juan Jazz Workshop (www.indicepr.com)